mitmath/1806/summaries.md

 **Further reading:** Textbook, sections 2.6, 2.7 (on permutations; we will talk about transposes a little later), and 11.1.
 Strang [video lecture 4](https://ocw.mit.edu/courses/mathematics/18-06-linear-algebra-spring-2010/video-lectures/lecture-4-factorization-into-a-lu/) and [video lecture 5](https://ocw.mit.edu/courses/mathematics/18-06-linear-algebra-spring-2010/video-lectures/lecture-5-transposes-permutations-spaces-r-n/).
 For 18.06, I *don't expect you to know* the details of how the permutation P in PA=LU is constructed even though you don't know the permutation in advance, but if you are interested it is described in [lecture 21 of *Numerical Linear Algebra* by Trefethen and Bau](http://library.books24x7.com.libproxy.mit.edu/assetviewer.aspx?bookid=9436&chunkid=389684869) (readable online with MIT certificates; this is a *graduate-level* textbook used for 18.335, so let it scare you!).

+## Lecture 6 (Sep 18)

+Defined the **rank** of a matrix = # pivots (note that pivots are nonzero by definition).
+An invertible matrix, i.e. a non-singular matrix, has **full rank**: rank = number of rows = number of columns.
+A **rank-deficient** matrix has a rank *less than* either the number of rows or the number of columns (or both).
+Our main goal for the next few weeks will be to understand rank-deficient matrix problems, especially non-square cases.

+Introduced vector spaces (a set V of anything you can add x+y and multiply by scalars αx) and subspaces (a subset of V such that vector operations *stay in the subspace*).
+Examples of vector spaces include real n-component vectors (ℝⁿ, or ℂⁿ for complex numbers), real m×n matrices, functions f(x) (ℝ↦ℝ, real numbers to real numbers).
+Examples of subspaces includes planes or lines through the origin in ℝ³, or the origin itself.
+The goal of this is to break vector spaces into smaller pieces that we can still do linear algebra on (hence the need for a subspace, not just any arbitrary subset).

+For an m×n matrix A, introduced two important subspaces.

+* First, the column space C(A): the set {Ax for all x ∈ ℝⁿ}.
+This is the set of *right-hand sides* b such that Ax=b is *solvable*, and is a subspace of ℝᵐ (not ℝⁿ unless m=n!).
+Equivalently, C(A) is all linear combinations of the *columns* of A, which we call the **span** of the columns.
+  - Did an 3×2 example in which C(A) was a plane in ℝ³, and noticed via elimination that the "dimensionality" ("2d") of this subspace matched the rank (2).
+  - Did a 2×3 example in which C(A) was all of ℝ²: all right-hand sides b of Ax=b had solutions x.
+(Again, the dimensionality of C(A) matched the rank of our example, and later we will see that this is generally true.)
+However, the matrix is not square and cannot be invertible, and the difference is that the solutions are *not unique*.

+* Second, the null space (also called the "kernel") N(A): the set {x such that Ax=0} ⊆ ℝⁿ (i.e., a subspace of ℝⁿ).
+Given any solution x to Ax=b, then x+y is also a solution if y ∈ N(A).
+  - In our 2×3 example, the null space was determined to be a *line* in ℝ³, and we saw that this gave a line of solutions.

+These are very important subspaces because they tell us a lot about the matrix A and solutions to Ax=b.
+As a trivial example, if A is an n×n *invertible* matrix, C(A)=ℝⁿ and N(A)={0}.
+Conversely, if A is the n×n matrix of *all zeros* (the "most singular" matrix), then C(A)={0} and N(A)=ℝⁿ.
+Our goal in the next lectures will be to understand how C(A) and N(A) relate to each other (and another two important subspaces) and to the *elimination* process on A, and then use this to find more systematic ways to compute/describe them.

+**Further reading:** Textbook, sections 3.1 and 3.2.

 ## Exam 1 (Sep 25, 11am in 50-340)